It may be best known for its theme parks, but there are tons of other adventures to discover in the great outdoors around Orlando.

 Have a fresh water adventure

-For fun outdoor activities, head to Weeki Wachee where you can swim and play in the pristine waters of Bucaneer Bay.
+For fun outdoor activities in Orlando, head to Weeki Wachee where you can swim and play in the pristine waters of Bucaneer Bay.
 It features water flumes, flumes, a sandy beach and a kids’ splash park.
 When you need to stop for a snack you can picnic in one of the many covered pavilions or enjoy a delicious meal at the seasonal restaurant.
 Also at Weeki Wachee are mermaid shows, river cruises, kayaking and camping.

 Ride on a river boat